-Spring Graduation (May) Summer Graduation (August) Fall Graduation (December)
+Spring Graduation (May)

+Summer Graduation (August)

+Fall Graduation (December)

 - November 1 of the preceding Fall Semester

-Summer Graduation (August) - February 1 of preceding Spring Semester r) - June 1 of preceding Summer Semester graduation application once without penalty.
-Graduation applications will not be accepted more than one year in advance.
+- February 1 of preceding Spring Semester

+- June 1 of preceding Summer Semester

 To apply on or before the due date simply click on the "Apply for Graduation - Undergraduate" link under the Graduation menu box in Campus Information Services (CIS) and follow the instructions on each page.
 Note: This link does not become active until you have a minimum of 90 credits completed.